OPSphystech420/CGuardProbe/README.md

 ## Overview

-CGuardProbe is a comprehensive library designed for iOS and macOS platforms that leverages the Mach API to perform advanced memory scanning and manipulation tasks.
-It offers developers the capability to scan, read, write, allocate, and deallocate memory in a target process, providing powerful tools for debugging, reverse engineering, or enhancing the capabilities of applications through dynamic memory analysis.
+CGuardProbe - memory engine designed for iOS and macOS platforms that leverages the Mach API to perform memory scanning and manipulation tasks.
+It offers capability to scan, search, read, write, allocate, deallocate memory in a target process, providing powerful tools for debugging, reverse engineering, or enhancing the capabilities of applications through dynamic memory analysis.

 ---
-## Features

-- **Memory Scanning:** Search memory regions for specific patterns or data.
-- **Reading/Writing Memory:** Directly read from or write to specific memory addresses.
-- **Memory Allocation/Deallocation:** Manage memory dynamically within a target process.
-- **Memory Protection:** Modify the protection attributes of memory regions.
-- **Address Querying:** Retrieve detailed information about memory regions.

 ## Requirements

 - macOS/iOS